DigitalTwins2023/DigitalTwins2023.github.io/index.md

 perception of the dynamic 3D world behind everyday photographs and video.

+# Paper Submittion
+### Evaluation
+All submissions will be double-blind peer-reviewed by at least 3 members of the technical program committee.
+The authors will upload full papers (in the format of FG 2023 main conference) in the CMT submission system.

-# Dates
+### Dates
-Tentative paper submission and review schedule
+Tentative paper submission and review schedule are below.

 - September 12, 2022: Submission of full paper
 - October 14, 0222: Notification of acceptance
 - October 31, 2022: Camera-ready full paper

 # Workshop chairs

-- Koichiro Niinuma, Fujitsu Research of America, USA
+- [Koichiro Niinuma](https://scholar.google.com/citations?user=AFaeUrYAAAAJ&hl=en), Fujitsu Research of America, USA
 - [Laszlo A. Jeni](https://www.laszlojeni.com/), Carnegie Mellon University, USA
 - [Takahisa Yamamoto](https://www.researchgate.net/profile/Takahisa-Yamamoto-3), Fujitsu Research of America, USA
 - Ryosuke Kawamura, Fujitsu Limited, Japan